SchwabischesBauernbrot/yutai/README.md

 Configuring the server
 ----------------------
-1. Open the `config.json` file
-2. Set a random address salt
+1. Set a root user and a random address salt in `config.json`
-3. Set a root user
-4. Save the changes
-5. Run the imageboard
+2. Run the imageboard
-6. Register a user with the new root name
+3. Register a user with the new root name

 Note that you have to restart the imageboard for the `config.json` changes to take effect.
+Consider updating `static/rules.html` and `static/faq.html`.

 Running
 -------
-    zig build run
+    zig build -Doptimize=ReleaseSafe run